moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 When a user is found matching this pattern, that user will be used as the security principal for generating the [`CI_JOB_TOKEN`][1].

-Example:

-1. Create a project (e.g. `my-project`)
-1. Register a new user account with the username of `<project-name>-ci_user`. (e.g. `my-project-ci_user`)
-1. Go to `Project > Manage > Members` and add the new user with a base role of `Guest`
+An example of how to implement this can be found in [this MR][15].

 Pros:

-* This is a boring solution
+* This is a straightforward solution.
-* This allows for fast feedback to help identify gaps in our custom permissions
+* It allows for fast feedback to help identify gaps in our custom permissions.

 Cons:

-* This takes up a licensed seat
+* This occupies a licensed seat.
-* This is not intuitive
+* It is not intuitive.
-* This artifically increases the # of registered users in the product metrics
+* This artificially increases the number of registered users in the product metrics.

-### Stage 2: Attach a Service Account to each `Ci::Build`
+### Stage 2: Use a Service Account

 In this stage, we will replace the conventional user lookup with a dedicated [Service Account][19] for each project.
 This service account will be used as the